 In July 2016, the Minneapolis City Council endorsed the concept of creating a new Consolidated Public Office Building which would strategically collocated downtown City employees between City Hall and a new adjacent office building.
 This would offer a higher quality of service to the public, reduce the City’s overall real estate footprint, and provide effective space for the diverse needs of employees.

 Planning and Background

-The City of Minneapolis has been exploring a Consolidated Downtown Office Building since 1999.
+The City of Minneapolis has been exploring a Consolidated Office Building since 1999.
 Current conditions are making the project economically feasible at this time.

 - City of Minneapolis working downtown are spread over seven buildings.

 - Hennepin County currently occupies 40 percent of City Hall, making consolidation of services and departments within not feasible.

 - In 1999, the Minneapolis City Council directed staff to defer nearly all additional capital investments, renovations and improvements to current facilities and to explore options for long-term staffing needs.
 Costs to rehabilitate and improve current 1950s-era facilities were estimated as high as $40 million.